IvanProCookie/How-to-install-ETC/README.md

 - Open the app.

 ## 3. Setting Up SpoTube
-- Follow the on-screen instructions, or press **"Skip This Nonsense"** in the top-right corner.
+- Follow the on-screen instructions, or press **"Skip This Nonsense"** button in the top-right hand corner.
-- Choose whether to connect **Spotify** or browse anonymously.
+- Choose whether to connect to **Spotify** or browse anonymously. (more said about this later!)

 ## 4. Important Notes About Spotify Connection
 ### 4.1.
 If you connect to Spotify: